 Wondering if you’re getting enough protein in your diet?
 If so, you aren’t alone.
 These days, it’s not just bodybuilders who are counting the amount of protein they’re consuming on a daily basis.
 With these key building blocks affecting everything from muscles and tendons to vital organs, protein is a vital dietary component and one that’s well worth a second look.
-Find out why protein is so important to bodily health and what you can do to ensure you’re getting enough.
+Find out why protein is so important to bodily health and what you can do to ensure you’re getting the right amount of protein.

 Composed of molecules called amino acids, proteins are key to life as we know it.
 Not only do proteins make up every cell in the body, but they also stabilize blood sugar, boost energy levels, and support nutrient absorption.
 With that in mind, individuals who fail to consume enough protein are at risk for a wide array of conditions ranging from muscle weakness to immune system problems, pain, and brain fog.

-So, how much protein is enough to support a healthy lifestyle?
+So, what amount of protein is enough to support a healthy lifestyle?
 According to the National Institutes of Health, the Recommended Dietary Allowance (RDA) for protein is 0.8 grams of protein per kilogram of body weight.
 You can determine your specific RDA by multiplying your weight in pounds by 0.36 or using an online protein calculator like the one here.

 It’s important to note that the 0.8 grams figure refers to the minimum protein amount needed to avoid getting sick.
 Your lifestyle habits, age, and level of exercise will impact the actual amount needed to support healthy muscles and maintain quality of life.